AlanYHung/BudgetBook/README.md

 - 11/13/2020 (Skeleton of HTML Files Setup)
 - 11/15/2020 (Created Book Background in Paint and set up Header and Book div Section in HTML Document Model -AYH)
 - 11/15/2020 (Added Base HomePage Formatting in CSS for Header and Book div Section -AYH)
-- 11/15/2020 (Added Cookie functionality in javascript for userName and dynamic Greeting)
+- 11/15/2020 (Added Cookie functionality in javascript for userName and dynamic Greeting -AYH)